Computer

 When might Computer Forensics be employed?

-Computer Forensics may be used in cases of: unauthorized
+Computer Forensics services may be used in cases of: unauthorized

 disclosure or copying of sensitive business data, such as customer